simonehagey/orbdot/docs/source/example_wasp-12.rst

         e0 = 0.0
         w0 = 0.0

-This shows us that it took 3.58 seconds to run the model fit and that the Bayesian evidence (``logZ``) for the is -204.6.
+This shows us that it took 3.58 seconds to run the model fit and that the Bayesian evidence (``log(Z)``) for the is -204.6.
 The best-fit parameter values are also shown, with the uncertainties derived from the 68% confidence intervals.
 The following table compares these results with those of :cite:author:`Yee2020`, and we see that they agree.

 .. list-table::
    :header-rows: 1